wisedaimyo/ChessTraining/README.md

 ---

-This app is ONLY in Slovak language.
+This app is available ONLY in Slovak language.